-The market value of a leasehold property in Pontypridd depends on how many years the lease has left to run.
-If it is near to or fewer than 80 years you should foresee difficulties on re-sale, so it is recommended to arrange for the lease to be extended before purchasing.
-It is preferable to commence the lease extension process when the lease still has 82 years remaining so that formalities can be addressed prior to the eighty year threshold.
-Current legislation entitles Pontypridd qualifying lessees to an additional term of ninety years on top of the unexpired term, at a peppercorn rent (no ground rent).
-The intention of the valuation is to determine the premium payable by the lessee to the freeholder for the purchase of the lease extension.
+The market value of a leasehold property in Pontypridd is impacted by how long the lease has remaining.
+If it is near to or less than 80 years you should foresee difficulties on re-sale, so it is recommended to arrange for the lease to be extended ahead of buying.
+It is ideal to start the lease extension process when the lease still has 82 years to run so that all matters can be finalised ahead of the 80 year mark.
+Current legislation enables Pontypridd qualifying lessees to acquire a new lease which will be for the balance of the existing lease plus an additional term of 90 years.
+The purpose of the valuation is to arrive at an opinion of the premium payable by the lessee to the freeholder for the purchase of the lease extension.

 | Lender | Requirement |